protontypes/open-sustainable-technology/README.md

 - [UVic-updates-opem](https://git.geomar.de/markus-pahlow/UVic-updates-opem) - Introduces optimality-based phytoplankton and zooplankton into the UVic-ESCM (version 2.9) with variable C:N:P(:Chl) stoichiometry for phytoplankton, diazotrophs, and detritus.
 - [Quantitative Plant](https://www.quantitative-plant.org/) - A website presenting image analysis software tools and models for plants.
 - [phenocamr](https://github.com/bluegreen-labs/phenocamr) - Facilitates the retrieval and post-processing of PhenoCam time series.
+- [OceanAdapt](https://github.com/pinskylab/OceanAdapt) - Provide information about the impacts of changing climate and other factors on the distribution of marine life to the National Climate Assessment, fisheries communities, policymakers, and to others.